oscarlaaaa/oscarlaaaa/README.md

 Hi, and welcome to my GitHub profile!
-My name is Oscar, a software developer currently working as an intern at Speedline Solutions.
+My name is Oscar, a software developer currently working as a software developer intern at Speedline Solutions.
 I am passionate about data analytics, RESTful APIs, and full-stack development, but always love delving into new problem domains.

 #### A little about me
 * I'm a dual-citizen (Canadian and American)